wilsonmar/wilsonmar.github.io/_posts/2017-04-10-git-whoops.md

    The above creates a new commit in place of the previous commit.

-   The action is remembered by `git reflog` locally until purged.
+   The amend action is remembered by `git reflog` locally until purged.

    To replace just the content of a commit, git add the change, then: